 Dwelling and household size

-A large part of providing affordable housing that suits individuals and families is ensuring that a dwelling is of an adequate size to meet the needs of the household.
-Matching dwelling size to household size is not a straight forward process.
-It is heavily influenced by the availability of dwellings, their age, condition and location.
-This is in addition to the availability of options and the cost to relocate existing tenants as well as their willingness to relocate.
-The accepted standard by which the dwelling size requirements of a given household are measured in Australia is the Canadian National Occupancy Standard commonly referred to as CNOS (see below).
+A large part of providing affordable housing that meets the needs of individuals and families is ensuring that a dwelling is of an adequate size to meet the needs of the household.
+Matching dwelling size to household size is not a straightforward process.
+It is heavily influenced by the availability of dwellings, their age and location, (and the availability of options and cost to relocate existing tenants as well as their willingness to relocate).
+The accepted standard by which the dwelling size requirements of a given household are measured in Australia is the Canadian National Occupancy Standard (CNOS).

-The focus of Australia’s social housing system has changed profoundly over time with a shift in the demographics of people receiving assistance—shifting from working families to recipients of income support payments .
-About 44% of current public rental housing stock, 83% of state-owned and managed Indigenous housing (SOMIH) and 36% of mainstream community housing stock, are dwellings with 3 or more bedrooms.
-In contrast, the living arrangements of social housing tenants has changed over time, with single adults making up 54% of public housing households in 2016 compared to 49% in 2005 and 27% of SOMIH households in 2016 compared to just over a fifth (21%) in 2005 (comparable figures for community housing households are unavailable).
+The current stock of social housing was originally built to accommodate the needs of working families (Department of Prime Minister and Cabinet, 2014).
+About 45% of current public rental housing stock, 83% of state owned and managed Indigenous housing (SOMIH) and 33% of mainstream community housing, are houses with 3 or more bedrooms.
+In contrast, the profile of social housing tenants has changed over time with just over half (52%) of all tenants in 2014–15 now being single adults.
+This compares to just under half (49%) of public housing households and less than one quarter (21%) of SOMIH households in 2004–05 being comprised of single adults (comparable figures for community housing households are unavailable).

 Canadian National Occupancy Standard (CNOS)

 A measure of the appropriateness of housing that is sensitive to both household size and composition, the CNOS specifies that:

 - No more than 2 people shall share a bedroom